 - Broken system files.

 Knowing the above reasons that resulted in your Samsung Galaxy tab s keeps restarting will help you prevent the issue in the future.
-Continue reading to have a look at all workarounds that can help you get your Samsung device working again.
+Continue reading to have a look at all workarounds on how to fix a constantly rebooting / restarting Samsung tablet.

 Part 2.
 The Best Solution to Fix the Samsung Tab Keeps Restarting Problem